kylelin23/AI-Weekly-Scheduler-Optimizer/docs/presentation.md

 - **Intrinsically impossible**
   *"needs 20h in one day, but only 14h is available per day"*
 - **Crowded out**
-  *"no free 2h block remained before its Mon 10:00 deadline — other tasks took the time first"*
+  *"no free 2h block remained before its Mon 10 PM deadline — other tasks took the time first"*

 <!--